CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 User Adoption Is a Critical Differentiator

 All three firms have increased the weight given to user experience and adoption metrics in their evaluations.
-Gartner's recent research highlights that CLM platforms with consumer-grade UX achieve 2-3x higher adoption rates.
-Forrester has added "ease of use for non-legal stakeholders" as an explicit evaluation criterion.
-IDC measures time-to-competency for new users.
+Ease of use for non-legal stakeholders and time-to-competency for new users now feature in CLM evaluation criteria in ways they did not a few years ago.

 This trend favors platforms built with business users in mind, not just legal power users.
 Sales teams, procurement managers, and HR professionals all interact with contracts.
 If these stakeholders cannot use the CLM without extensive training, adoption stalls.